eurbaezjr/day-scheduler/README.md

 In the UCLA Coding Bootcamp students were challenged with creating a scheduler application that would be responsive, color dynamic, and that saved the user responses once the save buttons were clicked.
 Students were only allowed to use HTML, CSS and Javascript.

-In order to begin this activity, I started with the following pseudocode.
+The application was tackled by first creating the following pseudocode.
+I find it helpful to create a pseudocode map prior to starting any project.

 # HTML:
 - Page contains typical HTML elements (header, body, h1 etc.)